noplacenoaddress/RNMnetwork/Part 4 - My experience/4 - meswifi.md

 I am a recognized entrepreneur in the world of wireless IP telecommunications both in Spain and throughout South America.
 I deal with **infrastructure** [[4]](https://en.wikipedia.org/wiki/Infrastructure) in areas where large ISP do not have service.
 I'm also a good professor about this specific technology.
 But I'm also a wild nature lover.

+> *The break my forearm to deny me access to this telecommunications niche.*

 ### External Links

 1. https://ca.wikipedia.org/wiki/Sant_Jeroni_(Montserrat)